 Business Information Publications (BiP) was formed by Ron and Les Burges in 1984 to produce the first comprehensive journal of public sector contracts in the UK – Contrax Weekly.
 The company changed its name to BiP Solutions in 2004 to better reflect the range of procurement services it provided.

-By publishing all UK public sector contracts together, BiP helped the public sector to reach a wider range of potential suppliers than ever before, while the private sector benefited from direct access to all public sector contracts published in the UK.it solutions and services
+By publishing all UK public sector contracts together, BiP helped the public sector to reach a wider range of potential suppliers than ever before, while the private sector benefited from direct access to all public sector contracts published in the UK.it solutions company

 Over 30 years, BiP has earned a reputation for delivering innovative solutions to both its public and private sector clients.
 The company’s unrivalled knowledge and expertise within the public procurement sector has seen it become the provider of choice to public authorities in the UK and overseas.